 the max upload size should be 50 MB

 and ideally, the max execution time should be around 300.

 If you need more details on how to do this, please check out this article.

 Please check with your host what PHP version your website is using.
 If it is under 5.6, then you should update it to a newer version, that is supported by the Thrive products.

 For best results, we recommend using PHP 7.0 or the versions that are above it.

 Hopefully, trying these troubleshooting tips, as well as getting in touch with your hosting company solved the issue.
-Nevertheless, if you still need assistance, you can get in touch with our support team by opening a support ticket here.
+Nevertheless, if you still need assistance, you can get in touch with our support team by opening a support conversation here.